Did you know many behavior changes in older dogs are the result of a medical condition?

-I cannot impress upon you enough, the importance of taking behavior changes seriously.
 Too many people assume they’re a natural part of the aging process and do nothing.
+But “old age” is not a diagnosis!

 Separation Anxiety

 One of the most common behavior problems we tend to see in senior dogs is anxiety when separated from their humans.
-Some dogs may experience it when away from a specific person, while others aren’t picky.

-There are degrees of severity ranging from some barking to peeing and pooping in the house to all-out destruction.
-Trust me when I say it is heartbreaking to witness.
+There are degrees of severity ranging from some barking and peeing or pooping in the house to all-out destruction.

 Here is a very important fact – your dog’s anxiety starts long before you leave the house!